 If all of these conditions are met, then you could proceed to company register your audit firm.

 After this, you will need to log on to Bizfile, here (http://www.bizfile.gov.sg/) and submit your online application form.
-If these steps are somehow confusing, you could also take help from a registered filling agent, who will help you to register your company.
-You will also have to pay s$15 for the Approval of Public Accounting Firm Name and S$100 for the Approval of Public Accounting Firm.
+If these steps are somehow confusing, you could also take help from a registered filling agent.
+He/she will help you to register your company.
+You will also have to pay S$15 for the Approval of Public Accounting Firm Name and S$100 for the Approval of Public Accounting Firm.

 It could take about three days before you receive a reply from the ACRA, and if approved, you must reply within six days to endorse the application.